 If money is no object, you can go for the ultimate in temperature controlled fermentation with a glycol-jacketed conical fermenter with self-contained cooling and heating capability such as the model pictured on page 65 for $1,500 to $2,500 (I can dream, can’t I?).
 These units are thermostatically controlled to cool or heat the wort as needed to control the temperature in a narrow range.
 Some models are programmable to ferment, perform a diacetyl rest, then lager.
-If you would like to try building your own glycol-jacketed conical, look for the plans in a future issue of Brew Your Own.

 Whatever method you choose to control temperature during fermentation, it will be time and money well spent.
 The yeast that you use, and the environment it has to work in, has arguably the greatest impact on beer flavor of any part of the brewing process.
 There are many special and style-specific strains of yeast now available to the homebrewer.
 Each strain has a temperature range where it performs best.
 Managing fermentation temperature to get the most from a particular strain of yeast can move your brewing up to another level, or allow you to explore new styles of beer that you may not have been able to brew before.